larsks/restic-systemd-units/README.md

     systemctl start restic-backup@home restic-backup@database

-...that they will actually run one after the other instead of running at the same time.
+...they will actually run one after the other instead of running at the same time.